open-education-polito/fare-invenio-framework/docs/Backup_and_restore_FARE.md

 - `curl -X DELETE "localhost:9200/records-record-v1.0.0-<timestamp>?pretty"` (where `<timestamp>` is the one of the index)

 ## 3. Files
-The files are saved in the container `fare-invenio_web-ui_1` in the directory `/opt/invenio/instance/data/` to make the backup of the files just run a `docker cp <src> <dest>` command, to copy the files from the container to the host.
+The files are saved on the container `fare-invenio_web-ui_1` in the directory `/opt/invenio//var/instance/data/`.
+To make the files backup just run a `docker cp <src> <dest>` command, to copy the files from the container to the host.

 ## 4. Scripts

-The procedure of backup and restore of the data described above was automated by two scripts.
+The backup and restore procedures described above are automated by two scripts.

-### 4.1 backup script
+### 4.1 Backup script

 The backup script can be run every time you want to save the current state of the platform.
 The script:
-- Create the directory for store the backup if not present.
+- Creates the directory where to store the backup if not present.
-- Make the dump of the metadata, overwriting the old one.
+- Makes the dump of the metadata, overwriting the old one.
-- Check if the repo is yet registered or not, if not it creates the repo.
+- Checks if the repo is already registered or not, if not it creates the repo.
-- Save the snapshot of the indexes, with a progressive number.
+- Saves the snapshot of the indexes, with a progressive number.
-- Copy the backup of the indexes and the files in the host.
+- Copies the dump of the indexes and the files in the host.

-To execute the script run the command `pipenv run ./script_backup.sh`
+To execute the script run the command `pipenv run ./scripts/backup`

-### 4.2 restore script
+### 4.2 Restore script

 The restore script can be run when you need to restore your data from a backup.
 The script:
-- Copy the backup files from the host to the different containers.
+- Copies the dump files from the host to the different containers.
-- Make the restore of the metadata.
+- Makes the restore of the metadata.
-- Check if the repo is yet registered or not, if not it creates the repo.
+- Checks if the repo is already registered or not, if not it creates the repo.
-- Close the `.kibana` index if present.
+- Closes the `.kibana` index if present.
-- Calculate the number of the snapshot to restore, taking the one more recent.
+- Calculates the number of the snapshot to restore, taking the more recent one.
-- Retrieve all the elasticsearch indexes in the form of `records-record-v1.0.0-<timestamp>` and delete all the indexes with the `<timestamp>` most recent
+- Retrieves all the elasticsearch indexes in the form of `records-record-v1.0.0-<timestamp>` and delete all the indexes with the `<timestamp>` most recent

-To execute the script run the command `pipenv run ./script_restore.sh`
+To execute the script run the command `pipenv run ./scripts/restore`